222alle111/Pakkun/README.md

    `https://github.com/firebase/firebase-ios-sdk`
 3. Choose the Firestore library.
 4. When finished, Xcode will automatically begin resolving and downloading your dependencies in the background.

+## Troubleshooting
+### Clean and Rebuild the Project (MAC)
+If the package is installed correctly but Xcode still can't find it:

+1. Clean Build Folder:
+   - In Xcode, press Shift + Command + K.
+2. Close and Reopen Xcode.
+3. Build the project again (Command + B).